Parent Teacher Conferences

-Parents are always welcome to visit the school for purposes of observation.
-Any visits during the school day should be for that purpose only, unless a conference time with a teacher has been prearranged.
+Parents are always welcome, but we do as you to limit visits due to COVID.
+Any visits during the school day should be cleared with the office and brief.
 Conferences and visits must be planned with a one-day notice.
 Teachers and students work on a planned schedule and program.
 Unnecessary interruptions consume time and hinder the program.

 For the protection of the students and security in the school, it is required that any person entering the building during the school day come directly to the office and present a driver’s license or other state form of identification before going to any other part of the school.
 You will be given a visitor pass to be worn while at school.